-Do we continually find it difficult to love others?
+Do we find it difficult to love others?

 Do we find ourselves involved in one troublesome situation after another?

 If we want an indicator of our spiritual condition, then just listen to our own words, to get a true indication of our maturity level.

 For Believers in Yahushua Messiah [Jesus Christ], one of the most important signs that we are growing up spiritually is by our words!

-Holding tightly to our profession [or proclamation] of faith, means we will be making very sure that the words we speak are in agreement with the Word of God!
+Holding tightly to our profession [or proclamation] of faith, means we will make sure that our words are in agreement with the Word of God!

 Father Gives Life and Breath